jefanno1/realtime-poker-hand-evaluator/README.md

 ### 3. Run the Detector

-Make sure `playingCards.pt` and your test video (if not using a webcam) are in the correct directory.
+Make sure `playingCards.pt` and your test video (if not using a webcam) are in the correct directory. (following the project structure)

 ```bash
 python PokerDetection.py